 Martin Enqvist's main research interests concern system identification, i.e., data-based modeling of dynamical systems based on measurements of their input and output signals.
 This is an important topic within the research field of automatic control since most modern control-design methods are model-based.
 Actually, control-oriented modeling of an unknown system can be much more time-consuming and challenging than the actual control design in many cases.
 More details about Martin Enqvist's research can be found on the research page and in the list of publications.

 Martin Enqvist is currently examiner and lecturer in TSRT07 Industrial Control Systems and TSRT91 Automatic Control as well as examiner for a number of students who are writing their MSc theses.
-Furthermore, he is responsible for the study profile Control and Information Systems for the Applied Physics and Electrical Engineering program and deputy member of the committee for electrical engineering, physics and mathematics education at Linköping University.
+Furthermore, he is responsible for the study profile Control and Information Systems for the Applied Physics and Electrical Engineering program and member and vice chairman of the committee for electrical engineering, physics and mathematics education at Linköping University.
 More details about Martin Enqvist's teaching can be found on the teaching page.

 Associate Professor in Automatic Control